 Only degree candidates are eligible to complete a UNK Master's degree.
 As soon as you meet ALL of the following requirements, you should apply for candidacy:

-Apply for candidacy by completing the top portion of this form:
+Apply for candidacy by completing the top portion of the Candidacy Form

 Purpose: The purpose of the Comprehensive Exam is to determine the degree candidate’s level of knowledge and ability to apply that knowledge to their teaching assignment, as well as the impact of degree coursework on the candidate’s professional knowledge.
 Shortly after you apply for graduation, the Program Director will send you specific instructions regarding the comprehensive exams.